Self-Loathing: How to Overcome This Destructive Behavior

 The first step in stopping self-loathing is acknowledging its presence in your life.

-Recognize the negative thoughts and beliefs you hold about yourself and understand that self-loathing is not an accurate reflection of your worth or identity.
+Recognize the negative thoughts and beliefs you hold about yourself and understand that they are not an accurate reflection of your worth or identity.

 Challenging the validity of self-loathing thoughts is essential for initiating change.